-Criminal Rehabilitation is a permanent waiver that allows you to enter Canada with a criminal record.
+Criminal Rehabilitation is a permanent waiver, issued to you in the form of a letter, that allows you to enter Canada with a criminal record.
 If you have been convicted of an offence outside of Canada, you may be inadmissible to enter the country.
 However, you have the option of applying for criminal rehabilitation, which results in your entry despite the past conviction.

 Past criminal activity, even if it did not result in a conviction, can make you inadmissible to Canada.
 Charges withdrawn or dismissed, if they occurred outside of Canada, for example, may make you inadmissible.
 You are generally considered inadmissible if you were convicted of a crime in Canada or outside of the country.